ECB in policy limbo, boxed in by its own plans

 "This would also mean euro weakness and that is exactly what the ECB wants.
 It would ease pressure, because further steps from the ECB would be less necessary," he said, adding exports, especially from the periphery, would become more competitive.

-An ECB pledge to keep interest rates at present levels for an extended period of time is also seen stabilizing the situation in such an event.
+An ECB pledge to keep interest rates at present levels for an extended period of time is also seen stabilising the situation in such an event.

 A weaker exchange rate may be more effective at generating growth than ever more liquidity that struggles to find its way to companies and households as banks remain reluctant to lend while tidying up their balance sheets.